bashup/hooks/README.md

 ### Installation, Requirements And Use

-Copy and paste the [code](bashup.hooks) into your script, or place it on `PATH` and `source bashup.hooks`.  (if you have [basher](https://github.com/basherpm/basher), you can `basher install bashup/hooks` to get it installed on your `PATH`.)
-The code is licensed CC0, so you are not required to add any attribution or copyright notices to your project.
+Copy and paste the [code](bashup.hooks) into your script, or place it on `PATH` and `source bashup.hooks`.
+(If you have [basher](https://github.com/basherpm/basher), you can `basher install bashup/hooks` to get it installed on your `PATH`.)
+The code is licensed [CC0](http://creativecommons.org/publicdomain/zero/1.0/), so you are not required to add any attribution or copyright notices to your project.

 ### Events and Hooks